10 Ways to Lower Your AC Bill in Texas (Without Sweating It Out)

 Yes, by a huge margin.
 A ceiling fan costs about $0.01 per hour to run.
 A central AC system costs about $0.36 per hour.
 But fans don't actually cool the air.
 They create a wind-chill effect on skin.
 Use both together: fans for comfort, AC for actual cooling, and you'll save more than using AC alone.

-Why is my electricity bill so high in summer in San Antonio?
+Why is my CPS Energy bill so high in summer?

 Your AC accounts for about 48% of your energy bill, and in San Antonio summers it may run 10 to 16 hours per day.
-Common reasons for unusually high bills include a thermostat set below 78, dirty filters, leaky ductwork losing 30% of conditioned air, and peak demand pricing from your electricity provider.
+Common reasons for a high electric bill include a thermostat set below 78°F, dirty filters that need replacing, leaky ductwork losing 30% of conditioned air, and peak demand pricing from CPS Energy.
+Duct sealing and preventive AC maintenance can make a big difference.

-How often should I change my AC filter in summer?
+How often should you replace your AC filter in San Antonio?

 Check it every 30 days and replace it when it looks dirty.
-During heavy use months in San Antonio (June through September), most homes need a new filter every 30 to 60 days.
+During heavy use months in San Antonio (June through September), most homes need an AC filter replacement every 30 to 60 days.
 Homes with pets or allergy sufferers may need changes every 30 days.
-A clean filter can reduce energy use by 5-15%.
+A clean filter can reduce energy use by 5-15% and help you lower your electric bill.

 Need HVAC Help?